-12.2.3.
-You must not seek to procure forgiveness of sins, the favor of God, a new holy nature, life and happiness, by any works of the moral law, or by any rites and ceremonies whatever; but rather you must work as those that have all these things already, according to your new state in Christ; as such who are only to receive them more and more by faith, as they are ready prepared and treasured up for you, and freely given to you, in your spiritual Head, the Lord Jesus Christ.
-If we walk as those that are yet wholly to seek for the procurements of such enjoyments as these, it is a manifest sign that at present we judge ourselves to be without them, and without Christ Himself, in whose fullness they are all contained; and therefore we walk according to our old natural state, as those that are yet in the flesh, and that would get salvation in it, and by our carnal works and observances, instead of living altogether on Christ by faith.

-This practice is according to the tenor of the covenant of works, as I have before showed.
-And we have no ground to trust on Christ and His Spirit to work holiness in us this way, for we are dead to the legal covenant by the body of Christ (Rom.
-7:4). and, if we be led by the Spirit, we are not under the law (Gal.
-5:18).
-When the Galatians were seduced by false teachers to seek the procurement of justification and life by circumcision and other works of the Mosaical law, the apostle Paul rebuked them for seeking to be made perfect in the flesh, directly contrary to their good beginning in the Spirit, for rendering Christ of none effect to them, and for falling from grace (Gal.
-3:3; 5:4).
-And when some of the Colossians sought perfection in like manner by observation of circumcision, holy meats, holy times and other rudiments of the world, the same apostle blamed them for not holding the head Jesus Christ, and as such as were not dead and risen with Christ, but living merely in the world (Col. 2:19, 20; 3:1).
-He clearly shows that those who seek any saving enjoyments in such a way do walk according to their old natural state; and that the true manner of living by faith in Christ is to walk as those that have all fullness in Christ by faith and need not seek for them any other way to procure them for themselves.

-In this sense it is a true saying that believers should not act for life, but from life.
-They must act as those that are not procuring life by their works, but as such who have already received and derived life from Christ, and act from the power and virtue received from Him.
-And hereby it appears that the Papists and all others that think to justify, purify, sanctify and save themselves by any of their own works, rites or ceremonies whatever, do walk in a carnal way, as those that are without any present interest in Christ and shall never attain unto holiness or happiness until they learn a better way of religion.
+3. You must not seek to procure forgiveness of sins, the favor of God, a new holy Nature, Life, and Happiness, by any works of the Moral Law, or by any Rites and Ceremonies whatever; but rather, you must work as those that have all these things already according to your new state in Christ; as such who are only to receive them more and more by Faith, as they are ready prepared and treasured up for you, and freely given to you by your spiritual head, the Lord Jesus Christ.
+If we walk as those that are yet wholly to seek for the procurement of such enjoyments as these, it is a manifest sign, that at present, we judge ourselves to be without them, and without Christ himself; in whose fullness they are all contained: And therefore we walk according to our own Natural State, as those that are yet in the Flesh, and that would get Salvation in it, and by our carnal Works and Observances, instead of living altogether on Christ by Faith.
+This practice is according to the tenor of the Covenant of Works, as I have before shown.
+And we have no ground to trust on Christ and his Spirit to work Holiness in us this way; for we are dead to the Legal Covenant by the Body of Christ, Rom.
+7. And if we be led by the Spirit, we are not under the Law, Gal.
+5.18.
+When the Galatians were seduced by false Teachers, to seek the procurement of Justification and Life by Circumcision, and other works of the Mosaical Law, the Apostle Paul rebuketh them for seeking to be made perfect in the flesh, directly contrary to their good beginning in the Spirit, for rendering Christ of none effect to them, and for falling from Grace, Gal.
+3.3. and 5.4.
+And when some of the Colossians sought perfection in the like manner, by observation of Circumcision, holy-meats, holy-times, and other Rudiments of the World; The same Apostle blameth them for not holding the Head Jesus Christ, and as such as were not dead and risen with Christ, but living merely in the World, Col. 2.19, 20. and 3.1.
+He clearly showeth, that those who seek any saving enjoyments in such a way, do walk according to their own Natural State: And that the true manner of living by Faith in Christ, is to walk as those that have all fullness and perfection of Spiritual Blessings in Christ by Faith, and need not seek for them any other way to procure them for themselves.
+In this sense it is a true saying, That Believers should not act for Life, but from Life.
+They must act as those that are not procuring Life by their Works, but as such who have already received and derived Life from Christ, and act from the Power and Virtue received from him.
+And hereby it appears, that the Papists, and all others that think to Justify, Purisie, Sanctify, and save themselves by any of their own Works, Rites or Ceremonies whatever, do walk in a carnal way, as those that are without any present interest in Christ, and shall never attain unto Holiness or Happiness, until they learn a better way of Religion.